marcusicaro/marcusicaro/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an Admin Dashboard
-- 🌱 I’m currently learning JavaScript (will always be)
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on Open-Source projects.
 - 💬 Ask me about Frontend Development.
 Or my favorite cartoon character.
 - 📫 How to reach me: https://www.linkedin.com/in/marcus-%C3%ADcaro-118164234/ | https://marcusicaro.com.br/ | marcusicaromc@gmail.com